 - Compliance updates ($3,000-$15,000): GDPR, CCPA, or new state privacy laws requiring opt-in flow updates, data retention policy changes, deletion workflow builds.

 Year 1 hidden costs are usually one-time and bounded.
 Year 3 hidden costs compound from earlier-year decisions — and tend to land in clusters.
 Most teams that face one Year 3 surprise face two or three within the same quarter.
-Budget for $20,000-$30,000 of "Year 3 surprises" even if you can't predict which specific ones will hit you.
+Budget for $20,000-$30,000 of "Year 3 surprises" even if you cannot predict which specific ones will hit you.

-5 Decisions That Cut TCO by $30,000+
+75 Decisions That Cut TCO by $30,000+

-The same Pardot deployment can land at $130K or $230K over 3 years depending on five decisions made before signing.
+5 leversThe same Pardot deployment can land at $130K or $230K over 3 years depending on five decisions made before signing.
 None of them require buying less — they require buying smarter.

 Decision 1: Audit before signing — saves $20-50K

 A $1,500-$7,500 audit before signing the Pardot contract typically prevents $20,000-$50,000 of mistakes: wrong edition selected, contact tier under-bought (forcing mid-year upgrade), Salesforce dependency under-budgeted, integration complexity underestimated, scoring requirements unclear (forcing Year 1 rework).
 The audit also produces the implementation statement of work — eliminating scope ambiguity in Year 1.
+See our Pardot Audit service for scope tiers ($1.5K-$2.5K diagnostic).

 Decision 2: Right-size the edition — saves $10-30K

 Most B2B teams over-buy.
 They jump to Plus when Growth would work, or Advanced when Plus would work.
-Edition over-buying inflates Pardot cost by $15,000-$50,000/year in license premium for features that don't match actual usage.
+Edition over-buying inflates Pardot cost by $15,000-$50,000/year in license premium for features that do not match actual usage.
 Audit-driven edition selection typically right-sizes by one tier — the savings compound across all 3 years.

 Decision 3: Negotiate ceilings, not just floors — saves $10-25K